survivejs/react-book/manuscript/05_implementing_notes.md

 `Note` keeps track of *edited* state.
 We will manipulate that to change the way it is rendered.
 If we hit **edit**, we'll trigger edit mode.
 Once input receives either *blur* event or Enter key, we'll finish editing and reset the value.
 When finishing we also trigger a callback so the app knows to react.

+We are using [ES7 rest spread operator](https://github.com/sebmarkbage/ecmascript-rest-spread) here to keep our props generic.
+In other words that `<div {...props}>` sets props as element attributes.
+In order to avoid injecting `value` and `onEdit` I extract them out before doing this.
+If you want to be explicit about it, you can extract specific props and set them directly (ie. `style={style} className={className}`).

+The good thing about this approach is that it gives your components some extra flexibility.
+On the other hand it takes some little extra effort to make sure you don't end up setting attributes you don't really need.

 T> It can be a good idea to name your callbacks using `on` prefix.
 This will allow you to distinguish them quickly from other props and keep your code a little tidier.

 In order to make that happen we'll need to define that callback for `App` like this: